coolcornucopia/learning-django/README.md

 Various projects and apps used to learn the fantastic Django...

 ## official_tutorial
-This is the official tutorial source code starting from https://docs.djangoproject.com/en/4.2/intro/tutorial01/ based on Django version 4.2.
+This directory contains the official tutorial source code starting from https://docs.djangoproject.com/en/4.2/intro/tutorial01/ based on Django version 4.2.
+You can follow commits one by one to better identify each part of the tutorial.

 Installation of Django
 ```bash